ypriverol/github-paper/document/manuscript.md

 ## Rule 2.
 GitHub for single users, teams and organisations

-Open source projects on GitHub are visible to everyone, but write permissions, i.e. the possibility to directly modify the content of a repo, need to explicitly be granted.
+Public projects on GitHub are visible to everyone, but write permissions, i.e. the possibility to directly modify the content of a repo, need to explicitly be granted.
 As a repository owner, you can grant these rights to other GitHub users.
 In addition to being owned